pmacct/pmacct/docs/README_BMP_HA.md

   }
 ```

-  * Redis is used by each collector to exchange timesamp information.
-Initially, nfacctd is publishing to redis once per minute.
-I speed it up to once per second in order to get information faster.
-  In addition, nfacctd is also consuming timestamp information from redis with the same rate as that for publishing.
-And the active/standby will be calculated each time and be written to the log.
-  Then the active/standby status will by notified by a global variable "dump_flag", which will be used by kafka thread afterwards.
+  * Redis is used by each collector for broader cluster management, ie. to exchange timestamp information.
+Initially, the collector publishes to Redis once per minute.
+Then such interval decreases in order to exchange information faster.
+In addition, the collector does also consume timestamp information from Redis with the same rate of publishing.
+The active/standby status is calculated each time, written to the log and notified by a global variable "dump_flag" which will be used by the Kafka thread afterwards.

-  * nfacctd is calling the p_kafka_produce_data_to_part() function to dump message to kafka.
-Each time before dumping, I make the program check with the dump_flag, and pulish only if it's true.
-  If it's false, it stores the data pointer, the data lenth as well as when the data is intended to be dumped in as struct and enqueue it in a shared linked list.
+  * The collector calls the p_kafka_produce_data_to_part() function to dump messages to Kafka.
+Each time before dumping data, the dump_flag is checked and, if true, publish to the message bus will take place.
+If false, a data pointer, data length as well as a timestamp is saved in a structure and queued in a global linked list.
 See code below:

   ```bash
 struct QNode *newNode(void *k, size_t k_len)